Clockwise (film): Box office

-Although popular in Britain (where it made nearly £5 million), the film only played art houses in the US, earning $1.6 millon.
+Although popular in Britain (where it made nearly £5 million), the film only played art houses in the US, earning $1.6 million.
 This prompted Cleese to make A Fish Called Wanda to be accessible to American audiences, to "get out of the art houses" there.
 Cleese later recalled "there was a scene where I had to make a call from a public phone booth.
 None of the phones worked and I had to go from booth to booth with increasing fury before I found one that did.
 In England, that scene got a big laugh because no one here expects the phones to work.
 But it played to total silence in America, where they all expect to get through on a phone the first time."